JamezP2002/Healthcare-Cost-ML-Predictor/README.md

-# Healthcare Cost Analysis & Predictive Modeling
+# Predicting Healthcare Costs with Machine Learning

 A data science project that explores drivers of healthcare costs and builds a model to predict medical charges using patient attributes.